 The food eventually started to arrived but the service was so very slow.

 It turned out that there were no menus at all and it really was 3 dishes you could pick from.
-Since I don’t eat meat that isn’t halal I picked avo on toast.
+Since I don’t eat meat that isn’t halal I had picked avo on toast.

 As I said before, there were no drinks served and I had to make do with my glass of water.
 As a caffeine junkie, I could only think about where I was going next to get my caffeine fix.